mintty/mintty/wiki/Tips.md

 by the cumulated width of the emoji sequence characters.
 The option `EmojiPlacement` can adjust the location of emoji graphics within that area.
 You can use the escape sequence PEC to tune emoji width.

+Since mintty 3.7.5, there is also “emoji width” mode (DECSET 2027) to enforce 2-cell display width of emojis.

 ### Installing emoji resources ###